jtylermoore2003/RFID-Phillips-Hue/README.md

 # Phillips Hue RFID
+This program uses RFID to turn a Phillips Hue bulb on and off.

-This program uses the phue library found here: https://github.com/studioimaginaire/phue the MFRC522 library found here: https://github.com/mxgxw/MFRC522-python and the SPI-Py library found here: https://github.com/lthiery/SPI-Py.git
+It uses the phue library found here: https://github.com/studioimaginaire/phue the MFRC522 library found here: https://github.com/mxgxw/MFRC522-python and the SPI-Py library found here: https://github.com/lthiery/SPI-Py.git

 This tutorial is based off of [Sunfounder's](https://www.sunfounder.com/wiki/index.php?title=How_to_Use_an_RFID_RC522_on_Raspberry_Pi#Enable_Device_Tree) tutorial.
 ##Hardware